How to Send and Receive Bitcoin Securely

 But regardless of type, crypto wallets, like Trust Wallet, make sending and receiving Bitcoin super easy.

-Overall, sending or receiving crypto works best from a digital wallet.
+But, overall, sending or receiving crypto works best from a digital wallet.
 Here are the basic steps to complete your transactions.

-How to Send Bitcoin in 3 Simple Steps
+How to send Bitcoin in 3 simple steps

 1. In your crypto wallet, choose “send” and enter the address you want to send the Bitcoin.